 The LRS, a learning application defined by the xAPI specification, stores records about learning.
 It might be part of an enterprise learning management system (LMS) or it might be an independent application.
 Either way, it collects and integrates data about learners' interactions with various learning systems and applications and works behind the scenes to influence learning experiences.
 The LRS is comprised of four detailed application program interfaces (APIs) that can be accessed over the internet.

-In many LRSs, a learner or administrator can view the statements of a particular learner and identify the actions they took across many different activities.
-Also, some learning systems that support xAPI are using these statements as prerequisites for awarding accomplishments and badges.
+In an xAPI-governed LRS, a learner or administrator can view the statements of a particular learner and identify the actions taken across a variety of activities.
+Also, some learning systems that support xAPI use these statements as prerequisites for awarding accomplishments and badges.

 Applications have been developed that use xAPI to record learning events across a wide variety of uses.
 These include instructor certification, reading an e-book, interacting with web videos, virtual reality simulations, assessments and meetings.